-As usually Camel provides a pluggable mechanism which allows 3rd part to provide their own resolver to lookup properties.
+Camel provides a pluggable mechanism which allows 3rd part to provide their own resolver to lookup properties.
 Camel provides a default implementation org.apache.camel.component.properties.DefaultPropertiesResolver which is capable of loading properties from the file system, classpath or Registry.
-You can prefix
+You can prefix the locations with either:

-- ref: Camel 2.4: to lookup in the Registry - file: to load the from file system - classpath: to load from classpath (this is also the default if no prefix is provided) - blueprint: Camel 2.7: to use a specific OSGi blueprint placeholder service
+- ref: Camel 2.4: to lookup in the Registry - file: to load the from file system - classpath: to load from classpath (this is also the default if no prefix is provided) - blueprint: Camel 2.7: to use a specific OSGi blueprint placeholder service pc.setLocation("com/mycompany/myprop.properties,com/mycompany/other.properties");